-The student's dissertation committee is appointed by the Program Committee following pre-candidacy, after submission of a topic request by the student.
-The committee consists of a chairperson, who becomes the student's advisor, and two other members.
+The student's dissertation committee is appointed by the Programs Committee following pre-candidacy, after submission of a topic request by the student.
+The committee consists of a chairperson, who becomes the student's research advisor, and two other members.